-Peripheral vascular disease causes
+Peripheral artery disease causes

-The primary cause of PVD is atherosclerosis, a slowly developing condition in which fatty deposits cling to an artery wall.
+The primary cause of PAD is atherosclerosis, a slowly developing condition in which fatty deposits cling to an artery wall.
 To heal the damage, an artery wall releases chemicals that encapsulate and stabilize the plaque.
 However, these chemicals are sticky, attracting inflammatory cells, calcium and proteins.
 These deposits, called plaque, narrow and harden arteries.

 Plaque deposits are hard on the outside and soft on the inside.
 If a deposit's tough exterior cracks, the body will try to seal the rupture by releasing blood-clotting platelets, which further narrows an artery.